 Merriam-Webster defines self-care as “to care for oneself,” specifically “health care provided by oneself often without the consultation of a medical professional.”

 A simple definition, right?
 So self-care is intentionally focusing on and taking care of your physical needs without the assistance of someone else.
-For instance, if you have a headache, taking pain reliever is considered self-care.
+For instance, if you have a headache, taking a pain reliever is considered self-care.
 If your breath stinks, brushing your teeth is self-care.

 Taking this a step further, self-care can also be making an appointment for a check-up, and the action of physically going to the doctor’s office and waiting in the room for the doctor to appear.
 Self-care would then end the moment your doctor lays eyes on you because your care would then be in his or her hands, and then resume once you leave until you’re safely at your destination.